-Some brief highlights of the prelims are shown, the highlights of the highlights being Perry failing in spectacular fashion to pronounce the name of a fighter’s discipline, but lying his way through it with aplomb, and the 6’5” David Levicki “losing the endurance contest” with Johnny Rhodes.
-Turns out Levicki runs right out of endurance just as soon as you smash him the face repeatedly with a bare fist.
+Some brief recaps of the prelims are shown, the highlights of the highlights being Perry failing in spectacular fashion to pronounce the name of a fighter’s discipline, but lying his way through it with aplomb; and the 6’5” David Levicki “losing the endurance contest” with Johnny Rhodes.
+Turns out Levicki runs right out of endurance just as soon as you smash him in the face repeatedly with a bare fist.

 Orlando Weit is the last new highlight shown, as he commits third degree assault in and around the vicinity of Robert Lucarelli’s person, while Big John stands around and watches helplessly.
 The latter is because the rules actually don’t allow him to step in, as opposed to future performances by Steve Mazzagatti, in which standing around is done primarily because, dude, they’re all the way over there, and I’m just going to wait until the beating gets a little closer.

 Finally we once again get to see Royce’s finish, during which Perry comments on his complete lack of any concept of what is happening with it, and then Kilmeade and Brown wax poetic about how important it is to have an expert like Perry, otherwise they would be clueless to the happenings on the ground.
 This is said non-ironically.
 It also ignores that Kilmeade was the “grappling expert” at UFC 1.

 Smith and Morris is just another iteration in the classic rivalry between kickboxers, Smith, and Ninjas, Morris.

 Holy Christ!
 The fight quickly goes to the canvas with Smith in full mount, a situation he uses to rain down a ludicrous string of elbows which leave Morris bleeding and twitching on the floor.